sonik-br/RetroZordAdapter/README.md

 All required libs are included.

-It's possible to force a single guncon mode if desired.
-Edit the file `Psx.h` file and uncomment/define `GUNCON_FORCE_MODE`

 ## Notes for [MiSTer](https://github.com/MiSTer-devel/Main_MiSTer/wiki) users
 For guncon use it's recommended to enable [fast usb pooling](https://github.com/MiSTer-devel/Main_MiSTer/wiki/Lag-Explained#input-lag) or the cursor will be laggy.